techqueria/website/content/join/chapter-director.md

   - /support-us/chapter-director/reimbursement-policy/
 ---

-## What does it take to run a Techqueria Chapter?

-> We cannot seek achievement for ourselves and forget about progress and prosperity for our community...
-Our ambitions must be broad enough to include the aspirations and needs of others, for their sakes and for our own.
+> **Due to COVID-19, we are not accepting applications for new Chapter Directors as of April 23, 2020.**
 >
-> — Cesar Chavez
+> **The form will re-open in 2021 and we're currently working on documentaiton to make it easier for any member to host a branded Techqueria event.**

+## Purpose

+Chapter Directors work to help local Latinx professionals in tech advance in their own personal career through networking events while delivering the established values and standards Techqueria stands for.

-The ideal Chapter Director for Techqueria is scrappy, cares about D&I in all of its different aspects and is passionate about community.
+The ideal Chapter Director for Techqueria is scrappy, cares about D&I in all of its different aspects, and is passionate about community.

-They also respect our core mission and values and align with our overall nonprofit strategy.
+They also respect our [core mission and values](about) and align with our overall nonprofit strategy.

-You can find more details on our mission [on our about page](/about/).
+## Roles

+- Chapter Director
+  - Someone who oversees the development of a local chapter
+- Chapter Volunteer
+  - Someone who helps support Chapter Directors on an ongoing or one-off basis
+- Member
+  - Someone who is a member of Techqueria's Slack community

+## Chapters

-### Techqueria Chapters are:
+Techqueria Chapters are:

 - local city-based communities that are run by dedicated chapter directors and volunteers who want to nurture and grow the largest community of Latinx in tech in the world
 - focused on both technical and non-technical content